 According to Historians “England was economically healthier, more expansive, and more optimistic under the Tudors” than at any time since the Roman occupation!

 The Tudor period in England which lasted from 1485 to 1603 was a period of transition in every way.
 In terms of art, it marked a transition from medieval to English Renaissance.

-Tudor art was marked by lavish extravagance, as is reflected in Tudor architecture which differed from pre-Tudor architecture in that it emphasised on the use of extensive architectural decorations, multiple chimneys, elaborately designed windows, half-timber work and numerous other embellishing features.
+Tudor art was marked by lavish extravagance, as is reflected in Tudor architecture which differed from pre-Tudor architecture in that it emphasized the use of extensive architectural decorations, multiple chimneys, elaborately designed windows, half-timber work, and numerous other embellishing features.

-The art form underwent decline during the Elizabethan era when portraiture became the more royally-patronised genre of art.
+The art form underwent decline during the Elizabethan era when portraiture became the more royally-patronized genre of art.